Table of Contents

 - Action.
 Key metrics: new customers, trial-to-customer conversion rate, and new monthly recurring revenue (MRR) added

 Sometimes, your marketing automation campaign will require monitoring additional metrics.
-That’s why you shouldn’t limit yourself by the metrics you’ve chosen for your lifecycle funnel.
-You may consider keeping an eye on this additional KPIs:
+You shouldn’t limit yourself by the metrics you’ve chosen for your lifecycle funnel.
+You may consider keeping an eye on these additional KPIs:

 - Customer lifetime value (CLTV) – a prediction of the net profit attributed to the future relationship with a customer